TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 7/Job 7.3.md

 ---

-So am I made to possess months of misery, And wearisome nights are appointed to me.
+so am I made to possess months of misery, wearisome nights are appointed to me.